loco-philippe/NTV/README.md

 # NTV and JSON

-The flowchart below explain how to convert and exchange native entities throw NTV and JSON format.
+The flowchart below explain how to convert and exchange native entities through NTV and JSON format.

 ```mermaid
 flowchart LR